 Summary of Use during Lactation

-Because of the low levels of sertraline in breastmilk, amounts ingested by the infant are small and is usually not detected in the serum of the infant, although the weakly active metabolite desmethylsertraline is often detectable in low levels in infant serum.
+Because of the low levels of sertraline in breastmilk, amounts ingested by the infant are small and is usually not detected in the serum of the infant, although the weakly active metabolite norsertraline (desmethylsertraline) is often detectable in low levels in infant serum.
 Rarely, preterm infants with impaired metabolic activity might accumulate the drug and demonstrate symptoms similar to neonatal abstinence.
-Most authoritative reviewers consider sertraline one of the preferred antidepressants during breastfeeding.
-Mothers taking an SSRI during pregnancy and postpartum may have more difficulty breastfeeding and may need additional breastfeeding support.
+Most authoritative reviewers consider sertraline a preferred antidepressants during breastfeeding.[1-9]

-Maternal Levels In a pooled analysis of serum levels from published studies and 4 unpublished cases, the authors found that 15 mothers taking an average daily dosage of 83 mg (range 25 to 200 mg) had an average breastmilk sertraline level of 45 mcg/L (range 7 to 207 mcg/L).
+Maternal Levels.
+In a pooled analysis of serum levels from published studies and 4 unpublished cases, the authors found that 15 mothers taking an average daily dosage of 83 mg (range 25 to 200 mg) had an average breastmilk sertraline level of 45 mcg/L (range 7 to 207 mcg/L).
 Using the average dosage and milk level data from this paper, an exclusively breastfed infant would receive an estimated 0.5% of the maternal weight-adjusted dosage of sertraline.

 Twenty-six women who were an average of 15.8 weeks postpartum (range 5 to 36 weeks) and receiving an average of 124 mg sertraline daily for at least 14 days for severe depression were studied while breastfeeding with extensive milk and serum sampling over a 24-hour period.
-All milk samples had detectable sertraline (average 129 mcg/L; range 11 to 938 mcg/L) and desmethylsertraline (average 258 mcg/L; range 20 to 1498 mcg/L).
+All milk samples had detectable sertraline (average 129 mcg/L; range 11 to 938 mcg/L) and norsertraline (average 258 mcg/L; range 20 to 1498 mcg/L).
 Drug concentrations were higher in the hindmilk than the foremilk.
 Analysis of milk sertraline data from 15 mothers who submitted complete sets of milk samples indicated that the peak concentration of the drug and metabolite occurred 8 to 9 hours after a dose.
 In these women, the concentration in milk correlated with serum concentration, but not daily dosage.
 The authors estimated that an exclusively breastfed infant would receive an average of 0.54% of the maternal weight-adjusted dosage and that pumping and discarding milk 8 to 9 hours after the mother's dose would decrease the infant's daily dosage by 17%.

 From data in 6 mothers who were 5 to 34 weeks postpartum and taking sertraline in an average daily dosage of 64 mg (range 50 to 100 mg), the authors estimated that an exclusively breastfed infant would receive 0.9% of the maternal weight-adjusted dosage.

-At 2 months postpartum, 4 mothers taking an average of 87.5 mg of sertraline daily had average milk levels of 26.4 mcg/L of sertraline and 29 mcg/L of desmethylsertraline at random times after the previous dose.
+At 2 months postpartum, 4 mothers taking an average of 87.5 mg of sertraline daily had average milk levels of 26.4 mcg/L of sertraline and 29 mcg/L of norsertraline at random times after the previous dose.
 The authors estimated that an exclusively breastfed infant would receive 0.04 mg/kg of sertraline daily.

 The mother of a preterm infant was taking sertraline 150 mg daily during pregnancy and postpartum.
-Her breastmilk levels of sertraline and desmethylsertraline on 3 days at random times averaged 201 and 358 mcg/L, respectively.
+Her breastmilk levels of sertraline and norsertraline on 3 days at random times averaged 201 and 358 mcg/L, respectively.

-Infant Levels Of 30 breastfed infants (19 exclusively, 11 breastfed 50% or more) aged 6 to 13 weeks, 22 had undetectable (<1 mcg/L) sertraline serum levels during maternal therapy with sertraline dosages of 25 to 200 mg daily.
+Infant Levels.
+Of 30 breastfed infants (19 exclusively, 11 breastfed 50% or more) aged 6 to 13 weeks, 22 had undetectable (<1 mcg/L) sertraline serum levels during maternal therapy with sertraline dosages of 25 to 200 mg daily.
 Of the 8 infants who had detectable serum levels, their average sertraline serum level was 7.9 mcg/L. Their mothers, who were taking an average of 109 mg daily, had an average serum level of 52.8 mcg/L.

 In a pooled analysis of 53 mother-infant pairs from published and unpublished cases, the authors found that infants had an average of 2% (range 0 to 15%) of the sertraline plasma levels of the mothers'; 3 of the infants had a plasma level greater than 10% of the mothers' which was defined by the authors as being elevated.

 Twenty-two breastfed (20 exclusively) infants with an average age of 16.6 weeks (range 4 to 28 weeks) whose mothers were receiving an average of 124 mg sertraline daily for at least 14 days for severe depression were studied.
 Infant serum levels were measured 2.2 hours (range 0.5 to 5 hours) after nursing.
-Four infants had detectable sertraline (>2 mcg/L) and 11 infants had detectable desmethylsertraline in their serum with an average concentration of 22 mcg/L. One 11-week-old infant who was being treated for acute asthma with albuterol, inhaled corticosteroids and hydroxyzine had serum levels higher than its mother's, even though 4 other infants received higher doses of sertraline and desmethylsertraline through milk.
+Four infants had detectable sertraline (>2 mcg/L) and 11 infants had detectable norsertraline in their serum with an average concentration of 22 mcg/L. One 11-week-old infant who was being treated for acute asthma with albuterol, inhaled corticosteroids and hydroxyzine had serum levels higher than its mother's, even though 4 other infants received higher doses of sertraline and norsertraline through milk.

-In 6 breastfed (extent not stated) infants aged 5 to 34 weeks whose mothers were taking sertraline in an average daily dosage of 15 mg (range 5 to 34 mg), sertraline and desmethylsertraline were undetectable (<3.4 mcg/L).
+In 6 breastfed (extent not stated) infants aged 5 to 34 weeks whose mothers were taking sertraline in an average daily dosage of 15 mg (range 5 to 34 mg), sertraline and norsertraline were undetectable (<3.4 mcg/L).

 In a study of mothers given sertraline prophylactically for recurrent postpartum depression, 7 opted to breastfeed.
 Infant serum was tested at 4 weeks of age with a maternal dosage of 50 mg daily.
-Sertraline (<2 mcg/L) and desmethylsertraline (<12 mcg/L) were undetectable in the serum of any infant.
+Sertraline (<2 mcg/L) and norsertraline (<12 mcg/L) were undetectable in the serum of any infant.

 In a study comparing sertraline to nortriptyline for postpartum depression, 13 infants were breastfed by mothers taking sertraline (dosage and extent of nursing were not stated).
 After a constant maternal sertraline dosage for at least 14 days, infants had their serum concentrations measured.
 The infants were an average of 5.9 weeks old at the time of serum sampling.
-Sertraline was not detectable (<2 mcg/L) in any of the infants' serum; desmethylsertraline serum levels ranged from undetectable (<2 mcg/L) to 6 mcg/L.
+Sertraline was not detectable (<2 mcg/L) in any of the infants' serum; norsertraline serum levels ranged from undetectable (<2 mcg/L) to 6 mcg/L.